yeisonvargas01/PROYECTO-PAGINA-WEB-HTML/README.md

 ## 🙏 AGRADECIMIENTOS

-- A nuestra profesora por la guía y apoyo
+- A nuestra profesora por la guía y apoyo.
-- A las personas con TDAH que inspiraron este proyecto
-- A la comunidad de desarrolladores por los recursos compartidos

 ---